 As a couple, if you coordinate the claiming of your Social Security benefits, you can often get more than if you each make your own independent decision.
 Most people look at when they should start their own benefits, but they don’t realize that depending on the differential in age and benefit amounts between them and their spouse, and if one of them were born January 1, 1954, or earlier, they might be able to claim a spousal benefit, while letting their own benefit continue to grow or vice-versa.

 Married couples miss out on thousands by not using this type of spousal benefit.

 Underestimating Your Potential Survivor Benefits

-As a married couple, whichever of you receives the higher benefit amount — that is the amount that will continue for the longest spouse to live.
+As a married couple, whichever of you receives the higher benefit amount, that is the amount that will continue for the longest spouse to live.
 This means it is important to maximize the benefit of the highest earner, as it can provide a powerful form of life insurance: inflation-adjusted income for as long as a surviving spouse needs it.
-Don’t claim early without considering the impact that may have on a long-lived spouse.
+Don’t claim early without considering the impact this may have on a long-lived spouse.

 Neglecting to Pay Taxes on Your Benefits

 Yes, your Social Security benefits will be taxed.
 There is a formula in the tax code that determines how much of your benefits will be taxed; somewhere between 0 and 85% of benefits received could be counted as taxable income.
 When you carefully determine which accounts to draw retirement income from in which order, and coordinate this decision with when you take Social Security, you can reduce the amount of taxes you pay over your retirement years.
 Unfortunately, many do not take the time to do this kind of withdrawal planning, and so they pay more tax than they would otherwise have to.

 Fearing That You Will Run out of Money